zmattis/University-of-Pittsburgh/CS-1675/README.md

 ## Description

 This subfolder contains projects for CS1675, taught by Milos Hauskrecht during the Spring semester of 2018-2019.
 They are written using Matlab.

 ## Projects

-Includes code for the following assignements:
+Includes code for the following assignments:

 *   Homework 1 - Data Analysis